kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 >>> graticule4 = mplim4.Graticule(offsety=False)
 >>> graticule4.setp_ticklabel(plotaxis="left", fmt='HMs')

-Default the module would plot labels which are offsets because we have only one spatial axis.
+By default the module would plot labels which are offsets because we have only one spatial axis.
 We overruled this behaviour with keyword parameter *offsety=False*.
-Then we get world coordinates which are default formatted in hour/minutes/seconds.
+Then we get world coordinates which by default are formatted in hour/minutes/seconds.
 If we want these labels to be plotted in another format, lets say decimal degrees, then one needs parameter *fun* to define some transformation and with
 *fmt* we set the format for that output, e.g. as in: